YangLab/CFBI/README.md

 ##Citation

-**[The related paper about CRISPRtarget is submitted, the full codes will be available here afterwards.]**
+**The related paper about CRISPRtarget is submitted.**
+**The full codes will be available here afterwards.**

 ##License

 Copyright (C) 2019 YangLab.
-file for license rights and limitations (MIT).
+Licensed GPLv3 for open source use or contact YangLab (yanglab@picb.ac.cn) for commercial use.